EdogawaKazuki/CUTeR-Arm-Simulator-Public/CUTeR Virtual Environment Simulator For Web/README.md

     - Move: Hold middle mouse button, then drag.
     - Orbit: Hold right mouse button, then drag.
     - Zoom: Use the scroll whell.
-- To load scene, please select all needed files, included json file, obj files and mtl files.
+- To load objects or scenes, click the first top right button to upload files first.